iambrainstorming/iambrainstorming.github.io/src/chapters/education/web3_curriculum.md

 ### 🖥️ **Frontend in Rust: Tauri & Leptos**

-Web3 apps need privacy-aware frontends. **Tauri** + **Leptos** enables full-stack Rust apps that are memory-safe, performant, and small in size.
+Web3 apps need privacy-aware frontends. [**Tauri**](https://tauri.app/) + [**Leptos**](https://www.leptos.dev/) enables full-stack Rust apps that are memory-safe, performant, and small in size.
 Students can build secure dApps without relying on Google or Meta stacks.

  ### 🎲 Game Theory & Cryptoeconomics

 Web3 systems are governed not by laws or police, but by economic incentives and mathematical rules.
 That’s where game theory and cryptoeconomics come in.
+Learning the [fundamentals of economics](https://mru.org/) along with cryptoeconomics is a must.

 Students should learn:
 - Nash Equilibrium and strategy design